Two Peoples Divided by a Common Ballad: The London Series, the Rise of Baseball in the UK, and an Ancient Legend

 Macaulay, in turn, had taken his inspiration from the Roman historian Livy, writing in the Augustan age about the long-ago Roman Republic.
 Macaulay endeavored to recreate the ancient ballads which the scholars of his day believed had been the source of stories recorded by Livy and other later historians of Rome's earliest days.
 "I amused myself," wrote Macaulay, "...with trying to restore some of these long perished poems."
 Macaulay went so far as to place his collection of ballads in historic context, each with an introduction explaining how notional minstrels or balladeers might have regarded the heroic episodes of a distant past.

 English critic Matthew Arnold (1822-1888) found in the Lays of Ancient Rome the touchstone of the "grandly bad" in poetry.
 But this assessment is too harsh: Macaulay's histories, essays, and poetry were adored in America by Henry Wadsworth Longfellow, William Dean Howells, and Louisa May Alcott, among thousands of others.
-British soldiers in the first World War often recalled the defense of the ancient Roman bridge in describing their own experiences; Churchill relied upon the example of Horatius to inspire his countrymen during the War against Hitler; and generations of British schoolboys kept alive the Lays of Ancient Rome well into the 20th century.
+British soldiers in the first World War often recalled the defense of the ancient Roman bridge in describing their own experiences of battle; Churchill relied upon the example of Horatius to inspire his countrymen during the War against Hitler; and generations of British schoolboys kept alive the Lays of Ancient Rome well into the 20th century.

 J.R.R.
 Tolkien as a schoolboy (1892-1973)